KorayErkan/tw-portfolio/user-assistance/creating-a-score-file.md

    Click _Next_ again.

-5. One the next screen, you can pick a key signature:
+4. On the next screen, you can pick a key signature:

    ![Choose key signature](pictures/choose-key-signature.png)

-   Here, we will pick the single-sharp (#) _E minor_ as our key and click _Next_.
+   Here, we will pick the single-sharp (#) _E minor_ as our key.

+   Click _Next_.

-6. We have arrived at the final screen of the wizard where we can pick a time signature, number of bars, and tempo.
+5. We have arrived at the final screen of the wizard where we can pick a time signature, number of bars, and tempo.

    ![Chose time signature and tempo](pictures/choose-time-signature-and-tempo.png)

    Pick the defaults and click _Finish_ to complete the wizard:

-7. After the wizard closes, the score should look like this:
+6. After the wizard closes, the score should look like this:

    ![Created score](pictures/created-score.png)